mutoo/axidraw-web/README.md

 http://192.168.3.14.nip.io:8433
 ```

-This very handy when you run the web server on Raspberry PI.
+This very handy when you run the web server on Raspberry PI or other computer.

 ### Production build

-To run production build locally, run the `yarn build` to build the and, and then `yarn start`:
+To run production build locally, run the `yarn build` to build the and, and then `yarn start` to start the web server:

 ```
 $ yarn build